ttrujillo1987/puzzle_traversal/README.md

+December 2024 Update:
+A GUI has been added to make interacting with this program easier.

 Puzzle that takes in a 2-D puzzle of size MxN, that has N rows and M columns.
 It also takes in a tuple for a source and a tuple for destination.
 Each cell in the puzzle is either empty or has a barrier.
 Empty cells are marked with ‘-’ and cells with barriers are marked with ‘#’.